danielrriggs/danielrriggs.github.io/content/Dukkha.md

 There's civil war.
 Arjuna (an archer) despairs about fighting in battle (against guy who taught him right & wrong, guy who taught him to be an archer, people he loves, like his cousin, grandfather, etc).
 [[Krishna]] & [[Arjuna]]'s conversation becomes the [[Bhagavad Gita]].
 [[Krishna]] helps him understand that his [[dukkha]] doesn't have to do with the situation, it has to do with his attachment to the situation (his expectations about the situation).
 To be free from his [[Dukkha|dukkha]], he must let go of his attachment.
-This also might be the first recorded example of [[psychotherapy]].
+This also might be the first recorded example of [[Psychotherapy]].

 ###### Story of Buddha
 Everything in Buddha's life was accomplished; everything was going well, but he woke up one day & felt he was unhappy.
-When you feel unhappy, your [[mind]] says "I'm missing something... when I get the thing I want I'll be happy".
+When you feel unhappy, your [[Mind]] says "I'm missing something... when I get the thing I want I'll be happy".
 You get the thing, you're happy for a little bit, but then the cycle of discontentment repeats itself.
 Buddha reached the end of the road.
 Had everything.
 That's when he started his journey to overcome [[Dukkha|dukkha]] & find [[sukha]].

 There are two guarantees, or, fundamental "rights" in life: Death, and [[Dukkha|dukkha]].